ah100101/BlockScoped/docs/html/why-set-canonical-link-tag.md

   <template slot='answer'>

-  Setting a link tag with the `rel` attribute set to `canonical` specifies that the tags `href` value is the preferred document for search engines to help prevent duplicate content issues.
+  Setting a link tag with the `rel` attribute set to `canonical` specifies that the tag's `href` value is the preferred document for search engines to help prevent duplicate content issues.

   For example, Jane Doe may have two contributor pages on a site.
 One page has her maiden name and another has her married name, Jane Smith.
-If on `http://blockscoped.com/contributors/jane-doe` it may make sense to add the following link to the `head`.
+On `http://blockscoped.io/contributors/jane-doe` it may make sense to add the following link to the `<head>`.

   ```html